-(iii) provided Executive elects continuation of medical insurance coverage for the Executive and/or the Executive's family subject to and in accordance with the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), and subject to the Executive's payment of the applicable COBRA coverage premium ("COBRA Coverage Premium") during the applicable COBRA coverage period ("COBRA Period"), payment to the Executive of a taxable amount on a monthly basis equal to the COBRA Coverage Premium for twenty-four (24) months from the Separation Date; provided that the Company shall have no obligation to make such payments to the Executive after the date the Executive becomes eligible for medical coverage with another employer; and provided further that if the COBRA Period is otherwise (i.e., for reasons not described in the immediately preceding proviso) earlier terminated under applicable law during the period that the Executive would otherwise be entitled to receive the benefit under this subsection (iii), the Company will continue to pay to the Executive the same taxable amount it paid on a monthly basis during the COBRA Period each month for the remainder of the relevant period.
-The Company shall pay the premiums on a monthly basis commencing on the sixtieth (60th) day following the Executive's termination of employment.
-Executive shall notify promptly the Company if Executive's COBRA coverage is earlier terminated.
+(iii) continuation of medical insurance coverage for the Executive and the Executive's family subject to and in accordance with Section 4980B of the Code ("COBRA"), and subject to the Executive's payment of the applicable COBRA coverage premium ("COBRA Coverage Premium") during the applicable COBRA coverage period ("COBRA Period"); and

+(iv) payment to the Executive of a taxable amount on a monthly basis equal to the COBRA Premium for eighteen (18) months from the Separation Date; provided that the Company shall have no obligation to provide such benefit if the Executive fails to elect COBRA benefits in a timely fashion or if the Executive becomes eligible for medical coverage with another employer; and provided that if the COBRA Period is otherwise (i.e., for reasons not described in the immediately preceding proviso) earlier terminated under applicable law during the period that the Executive would otherwise be entitled to receive the benefit under this subsection (v), the Company will continue to pay to the Executive the same taxable amount it paid on a monthly basis during the COBRA Period.

-For purposes of this Agreement, "Annual Salary" shall mean the Executive's annual base salary then in effect or, if higher, in effect at the time of the Change in Control, excluding reimbursements and amounts attributable to stock options and other non-cash compensation; and the "Severance Compensation" shall mean the compensation set forth in (i), (ii), and (iii) above.
+For purposes of this Agreement, "Annual Salary" shall mean the Executive's annual base salary then in effect or, if higher, in effect at the time of the Change in Control, excluding reimbursements and amounts attributable to stock options and other non-cash compensation; and the "Severance Compensation" shall mean the compensation set forth in (i), (ii), and (iv) above.

 (d) If any of the benefits set forth in this Agreement are deferred compensation as defined in Section 409A of the Code, any termination of employment triggering payment of such benefits must constitute a "separation from service" under Section 409A of the Code before, subject to subsection (e) below, a distribution of such benefits can commence.
 For purposes of clarification, this paragraph shall not cause any forfeiture of benefits on the part of the Executive, but shall only act as a delay until such time as a "separation from service" occurs.
-In addition, the

-Company Notice Period and the Executive Notice Period shall be interpreted and administered in accordance with Section 409A of the Code and the "separation from service" rules thereunder.
+In addition, the Company Notice Period and the Executive Notice Period shall be interpreted and administered in accordance with Section 409A of the Code and the "separation from service" rules thereunder.
 In particular, if a waiver of the Company Notice Period or the Executive Notice Period triggers a "separation from service," such waiver shall constitute a termination and any amounts due to the Executive over the remaining portion of the applicable notice period shall be deemed additional severance under Section 3(c)(ii) of this Agreement and paid accordingly.
 In addition, any applicable notice or release periods and dates of payment shall be adjusted accordingly.